 This single, double or even triple taxation makes retirement plans an attractive and tax-advantaged means to plan a gift to Clarkson.
 Since retirement plan assets that are gifted to Clarkson are not taxed, it is often suggested that other non-IRD assets are left to heirs and retirement plan assets are left to Clarkson, thus saving income and potentially estate and generation skipping taxes in both cases.

 Since the rules and procedures vary from plan to plan, you should contact your plan administrator to determine the options to structure a gift to Clarkson.
 Your plan may allow Clarkson to be a sole, partial, percentage or contingent beneficiary.
 In some cases a sub-account is established within the plan to “hold” the eventual gift to Clarkson and avoid any unintended complications to other retirement plan heirs.

-A recent alternative for retirement planning is the “Roth” IRA.
+An alternative for retirement planning is the “Roth” IRA.
 This option differs from traditional retirement plans in that contributions to the plan are made from after-tax dollars.
 Thus, the distributions you receive from the plan in future years are income tax free.
 Roth IRAs are generally not considered a tax-advantaged way to plan gifts to charity.

 A gift planning strategy for plan owners who are “forced” to take annual distributions is to use the income to create charitable gift annuities or charitable remainder trusts, thus offsetting some of the income tax due on the distribution and generating income for future years.

 It may also be possible to structure a gift from your retirement account to fund a testamentary charitable remainder trust.
 In this way your heir(s) would receive income for life or a term of years before the remainder from the trust passes to Clarkson.